learn-co-curriculum/js-basics-intro-to-javascript-readme/README.md

 readable format, and then the compiler takes that code and essentially translates it into machine-readable code.
-That means that it's very difficult to open up the source code for an application written in a compiled language and poke around it to understand what's going on.
+That means that it's very difficult to open up the source code for an application written in a compiled language and poke around in it to understand what's going on.

-Because it doesn't get compiled, that is exactly what we can do with JavaScript code.
+Because JavaScript doesn't get compiled, that is exactly what we can do with JavaScript code.
 Towards the end of this JavaScript curriculum, you'll find yourself able to go to a website you like, open up the source code using your browser's developer tools, and look directly at all of the JavaScript code used on that site.
 This is a powerful feature of the language and an incredible tool for learning by example.

 ## Write JavaScript in the Chrome Dev Tools Console